History of the 1965-1970 Buick LeSabre

 In the mid-1960s, Buick engineers had a lot of leeway in their engineering compared to the other GM divisions, and they were able to spend more money on their cars than any division save Cadillac.
 It certainly showed.

 One big difference was the superb, lightweight 300-cid V-8, stroked to 340 cubic inches for 1966 then bored out to 350 for 1968.
-The engine weighed but 467 pounds — about the weight of the Chevrolet inline sixes of the day — yet were top quality, precision cast and manufactured at Buick’s own Flint, Michigan, engine facilities.
+The engine weighed but 467 pounds — about the weight of the Chevrolet inline sixes of the day — yet was top quality, precision-cast and manufactured at Buick’s own Flint, Michigan engine facilities.
 The distributor was in the front, facilitating easy maintenance of points and condenser, and spark plugs were easily reached.
 While the weight went up slightly when the engine displacement increased, the ease of maintenance and quality did not change.

 Likewise, the chassis showed advances shared by no other cars.
 Buick had developed phenomenal bi-metal (alloy-finned, iron-lined) drum brakes for 1958, and these were only improved as time went on.
 The 1965–67 Super Turbine 400 automatic transmissions also featured a reliable switch-pitch torque converter.
 The optional “nailhead” 401 V-8 of 1965 on the LeSabre was powerful and reliable, making for a fast ride, with phenomenal brakes and handling.
 Overall, the LeSabre was a terrific middle-class family car, as was intended by Buick.

 While the ride was always excellent on these cars, when equipped with bias-belted or wide-oval tires, handling became far better than anyone could reasonably expect — while leaving the cloud-like ride alone.